 Under 1 year, begin dosing at 0.25 ml.

-Check out our client testimonials to see success stories.
+Check out our customer testimonials to see success stories.

 Flourish can safely and effectively be consumed at any time of day.
 For optimal use, Flourish is best taken on an empty stomach when stomach acid is lower (higher pH).
 However, our product can also be taken with food or after a meal.